KurchaniyaKhushi/netflix-sql-analysis/README.md

 ---

-Data Cleaning
+Data Inspection

-Before analysis, basic data cleaning was performed.
+Before analysis, the dataset was inspected to check for missing values.

 Example query used to identify missing country values: